Skip To Main Content

 Foundation Studies

-A Foundation Studies Program will reopen at our school in the Fall.
-It is a returning program that ran from 2002-2012, with over 100 students encountering Anthroposophy (the philosophy underlying Waldorf education) through observation exercises, lecture presentations, and artistic work.
-The program is essential for anyone who wishes to understand Waldorf education at a deeper level or is contemplating becoming a Waldorf teacher one day.
+The Foundation Studies Program continues this Spring!
+Students in this program will be encountering Anthroposophy (the philosophy underlying Waldorf education) through observation exercises, lecture presentations, and artistic work.
+The program is essential for anyone seeking to understand Waldorf education more deeply or considering becoming a Waldorf teacher.

 For some past students, this program was the beginning of a professional training; for others, it was a way to understand their life journey.
 The program created a strong bridge between parents and teachers because the educational approach was understood more deeply by more members of the community.